technyon/nuki_hub/README.md

 - RSSI Publish interval: Set to a positive integer to set the amount of seconds between updates to the maintenance/wifiRssi MQTT topic with the current Wi-Fi RSSI, set to -1 to disable, default 60.
 - Restart on disconnect: Enable to restart the Nuki Hub when disconnected from the network.
 - Check for Firmware Updates every 24h: Enable to allow the Nuki Hub to check the latest release of the Nuki Hub firmware on boot and every 24 hours.
 Requires the Nuki Hub to be able to connect to github.com.
 The latest version will be published to MQTT and will be visible on the main page of the Web Configurator.
+- HTTP SSL Certificate (PSRAM enabled devices only): Optionally set to the SSL certificate of the HTTPS server, see the "[HTTPS Server](#https-server-optional-psram-enabled-devices-only)" section of this README.
+- HTTP SSL Key (PSRAM enabled devices only): Optionally set to the SSL key of the HTTPS server, see the "[HTTPS Server](#https-server-optional-psram-enabled-devices-only)" section of this README.

 #### IP Address assignment